Ovski4/tutorials/docker-elk/README.md

 4. Browse `http://localhost:5601/`.
 You might have to wait a few minutes while Kibana set things up.
 You can then click on '**Explore on my own**'.

 5. Then browse `http://localhost:8085/`.
+You should see this page :

+![Screenshot nginx page](nginx-page.png "Screenshot nginx page")

 The http request will trigger some logs to be send to elasticsearch.

-![Screenshot nginx page](nginx-page.png "Screenshot nginx page")

 6. Come back to kibana at `http://localhost:5601/`.
 In the left panel, click on **Discover** under the **Kibana section** and create a new **index pattern**.
 You should see the filebeat index appearing in the select box.
 In the **Index pattern name** text field, type **filebeat-***